KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 ```

 Before sending the `submit-credential` to the old dApp,
-for every item replace it with an object having the property `request` with the value of item itself,
+replace every item with an object having the property `request` with the value of item itself,
-and the property `attestation` being the attestation for this credential.
+and the property `attestation` with the attestation for this credential.

 ```ts
 interface New extends Array<{ claim, ..., claimerSignature }> {}